 Children on the move or in temporary housing often miss out on their education.
 Children not in their home countries usually can’t afford school or don’t understand lessons taught in another language.
 Girls and boys displaced in their own countries may not have access to proper classes or enough teachers in temporary settlements.
 And the average displacement now lasts more than five years — about one-half of a child’s school years.

 Heavenly Father, You placed in children a curiosity about their world.
 This spark is what ignites learning.
 We ask You to make a way for every displaced girl and boy to restart school and make up for the lessons they missed.
 Help them gain the knowledge they need to reach the goals they have for the future.
 And give teachers the training to help these students regain what they may have lost.

 Pray for World Vision and its partners’ response.

-In 2016 alone, World Vision assisted 15.4 million survivors of 130 emergencies in 63 countries, including the United States.
+In 2018 alone, World Vision assisted more than 16 million survivors of 143 emergencies in 44 countries, including the United States.
 World Vision has highly trained experts to respond to catastrophes.
 But this critical work is only possible because of the faithfulness of World Vision’s donors and partners, who provide the resources essential for this kind of response.

 Dear Lord, thank You for donors and partners who faithfully support World Vision’s relief work around the world.
 Continue to equip World Vision and other organizations whose staffs work tirelessly during disasters, providing life’s essentials to meet urgent needs.
 Equip and inspire aid workers when they are exhausted so they can continue to help families recover and rebuild.
 Let support for refugees and disaster survivors never dwindle.